 An electric vehicle (EV) uses electricity in place of gasoline, reducing the need for petroleum-based fuel.

-Since EVs can use electricity produced from renewable resources available in Hawaii (i.e. sun, wind, hydropower, ocean
+Since EVs can use electricity produced from renewable resources available in Hawaii (i.e. sun, wind, hydropower, ocean energy, geothermal energy), the transition from gasoline fueled vehicles to EVs supports Hawaii's energy independence goals.

 Based on statewide averages, the amount of fossil fuel used to power an electric vehicle in Hawaii is 31% less than the fossil fuel required to power a similar gasoline-fueled vehicle.
-This is expected to get even better as renewable energy increases in Hawaii.
+45 This is expected to get even better as renewable energy increases in Hawaii.